 7. Bone Resorption– the infection around a tooth and at the root tip (abscess) leads to the loss of bone around the tooth which is visual on a radiograph as a black area around the tooth where normal white bone used to be.
 This is sort of part of the dental abscess, but without the bone resorption the early dental abscess is hard to see.
 This is why dental specialists say that ‘all’ broken teeth with exposed inside channels have dental abscessation developing even though they may not be seen on dental radiographs.

-8.Systemic spread of dental disease- often animals with advanced dental disease develop enlarged lymph nodes at the angle of the jaws (submandibular lymphadenopathy) due to there work at processing bacteria and inflammation in the mouth.
-Animals (dogs in particular) often breath this oral bacteria into there airways leading to tracheobronchitis (a kennel cough like cough).
+8.Systemic spread of dental disease– often animals with advanced dental disease develop enlarged lymph nodes at the angle of the jaws (submandibular lymphadenopathy) due to their work at processing bacteria and inflammation in the mouth.
+Animals (dogs in particular) often breathe this oral bacteria into their airways leading to tracheobronchitis (a kennel cough like cough).
 This is very common in small breeds of dogs.
 Bacteria from the teeth enter the blood stream and can travel to remote sites causing abnormalities like valvular endocarditis in the heart, discospondylitis in the spine, liver abscesses, nephritis (kidney inflammation), synovitis in joints leading to arthritis, among others like middle ear disease, wherever the bacteria get lodged.

 For additional information on Pet dental Health visit Veterinary Oral Health Council